 My life had been turned upside down and was now a constant round of hospital visits and treatments.
 At one stage I was under the care of five different Consultants/Specialities.
 My partner joked whilst waiting in yet another clinic that he was going to write a book and entitle it “another day, another waiting room”.
 His sense of humour kept me going throughout all the months of anxiety.

-On the 9th of October after twenty-two years together, my partner and I married and despite all the emotions around my diagnosis, it was one of the happiest days of my life.
-We’d made the decision to get married in the March prior to my cancer diagnosis and had already booked the venue and started making arrangements, so despite people advising me to postpone it until after I’d completed my treatment, we decided to carry on.
-This turned out to be a good decision as planning the wedding gave me something else to focus on instead of the cancer and the never-ending hospital appointments.
+On the 9th of October after twenty-two years together, my partner and I married.
+Despite all the emotions around my diagnosis, it was one of the happiest days of my life.
+We’d made the decision to get married in the March prior to my cancer diagnosis and had already booked the venue and started making arrangements.
+So despite people advising me to postpone it until after I’d completed my treatment, we decided to carry on.
+This turned out to be a good decision as planning the wedding gave me something else to focus on instead of cancer and the never-ending hospital appointments.
 My chemotherapy was postponed for a week to ensure I was well for my big day and recommenced the following week, meaning a honeymoon had to be put on hold, but we didn’t mind.

-I completed my 6th cycle of chemotherapy on the 24th November 2015, and I was seen by the Cardiothoracic surgeon where I was advised that my follow up scan after my chemo showed that the pleural irregularities had resolved and that they were thought due to the Lymphoma.
+I completed my 6th cycle of chemotherapy on the 24th of November 2015, and I was seen by the Cardiothoracic surgeon.
+Here I was advised that my follow up scan after my chemo showed that the pleural irregularities had resolved and that they were thought due to the Lymphoma.
 I was discharged from his clinic.
-I also had a repeat MRI scan which showed no change in the liver mass and the Hepatologist confirmed that the mass was believed to be a haemangioma, and he discharged me from his clinic.
+I also had a repeat MRI scan which showed no change in the liver mass and the Hepatologist confirmed that the mass was believed to be a haemangioma.
+So he discharged me from his clinic.
 This was a huge relief to me and my whole family.

-On the 16th December, following completion of the Chemotherapy I was seen in the Haematology clinic and advised that my initial biopsies had shown two types of Lymphoma, diffuse large B cell and follicular, and due to this I was advised that I would need two years of maintenance Rituximab injections to prevent recurrence of the cancer.
+On the 16th December, following completion of the Chemotherapy, I was seen in the Haematology clinic.
+I was advised that my initial biopsies had shown two types of Lymphoma, diffuse large B cell and follicular.
+Due to this, I was advised that I would need two years of maintenance Rituximab injections to prevent recurrence of cancer.
 Rituximab was one of the chemo agents that had made up the Rchop treatment.

-So, on the 19th January 2016, I was commenced on Subcutaneous Rituximab.
+I commenced the Subcutaneous Rituximab treatment on the 19th of January 2016.
 Just prior to commencing the injections, I developed a persistent cough.
-I didn’t think much of this to begin with and just thought I had picked up a respiratory infection due to my lowered immune system secondary to the chemotherapy.
+I didn’t think much of this, to begin with, and just thought I had picked up a respiratory infection due to my lowered immune system secondary to the chemotherapy.
 The cough got increasingly worse and was accompanied by breathlessness.
 I also lost my appetite and began to lose weight.
 I tried numerous cough remedies with no relief.
-I questioned my Haematologist as to whether the Rituximab could be the cause and was advised that it was unlikely as I’d been fine during the 6 cycles of chemotherapy, I’d had that had included the Rituximab.
+I questioned my Haematologist as to whether the Rituximab could be the cause and was advised that it was unlikely as I’d been fine during the 6 cycles of chemotherapy I’d had, that had included the Rituximab.

 My symptoms got much, much worse.
-The cough was relentless, present night and day, and I was becoming increasingly breathless on minimal exertion.
+The cough was relentless.
+Present night and day, and I was becoming increasingly breathless on minimal exertion.
 Weight was also dropping off me because by now I had no appetite at all and was forcing myself to eat anything, much to my husband’s distress, who was intent on force-feeding me.
 I lost over 3 stone in weight, dropping 6 dress sizes over a three-month period.
-I’d climb the stairs to bed each night, taking two steps then resting, by the time I got to the top I’d cry I was so breathless and thinking I’m not going to wake up in the morning.
+I’d climb the stairs to bed each night, taking two steps then resting.
+By the time I got to the top, I’d cry I was so breathless, thinking I’m not going to wake up in the morning.

 My Haematologist still didn’t believe that the Rituximab was the cause and referred me to Gastro because of the weight loss.
 I underwent an endoscopy and colonoscopy which were both normal.
-By this time, I was extremely poorly, my family and friends were worried sick about me, I was worried about me.
-I was referred for an Echocardiogram because of the breathlessness and eventually on the 18th April I was referred to Respiratory clinic at Whiston.
+By this time, I was extremely poorly, my family and friends were worried sick about me.
+I was worried about me.
+I was referred for an Echocardiogram because of the breathlessness.
+Eventually, on the 18th of April, I was referred to Respiratory clinic at Whiston.
 I underwent various tests including a CT angiogram and lung function test.
 My lung function was down to 45% by this time.
-The Chest physician rang me the day after my CT angiogram to say it had shown diffuse ground glass appearance bilaterally compliant with acute Pneumonitis secondary to the Rituximab I had been having.
+The Chest physician rang me the day after my CT angiogram to say it had shown diffuse ground glass appearance bilaterally compliant with acute Pneumonitis, secondary to the Rituximab I had been having.

 On the 3rd of May, I had a Bronchoscopy to confirm the diagnosis.
 I cried when she told me what was wrong because I was so relieved that they’d found a cause for my symptoms.
 The Rituximab was stopped straight away and I was commenced on oral steroids.
 I took these on a gradual reducing dose for twelve months.
 The response was amazing, the cough resolved, as did the breathlessness.
 My appetite returned and I began to put weight back on.
 I started to believe that this whole horrible episode was over.